dodonas/DockerSparkKafka_FinalProj_Afeka/README.md

 Three shared cluster-wide folders are created on top of `/opt/workspace` during the Docker build:
 + `/opt/workspace/events` - Spark history events
 + `/opt/workspace/datain` - source data for loading in to Spark jobs
-+ `/opt/workspace/dataout`- output data from Spark jobs
++ `/opt/workspace/dataout`- output data from Spark jobs (IMPLEMENTED BUT NOT IN USE)

 The data in these folders is persistent between container restarts and between Docker image rebuilds as it is located on the Docker `shared-workspace` volume.